2011 New York Giants season: Week 4: at Arizona Cardinals

 After trailing the Cardinals for most of the game, the Giants scored two touchdowns in the final 100 seconds of the game for their second comeback victory in as many games.
 Arizona led 20–10 entering the fourth on the strength of two Beanie Wells rushing touchdowns and two Jay Feely field goals.
 The Giants were aided by a controversial play on their final drive when Victor Cruz appeared to fumble the ball without being tackled.
 However, upon review it was determined that he had willfully given himself up before he fumbled and as such, he was considered to be down.
 On the next play Eli Manning snapped the ball before the Cardinals defense was set and threw the game-winning touchdown pass to Hakeem Nicks.
 Kolb drove the Cardinals into field goal range on their final drive, but a sack by Osi Umenyiora and pass breakup by Corey Webster sealed the win for the Giants.
 Wells rushed for 138 and three scores while Larry Fitzgerald caught eight of Kevin Kolb's passes for 102 yards.
-Manning finished 27-40 with 321 passing yards and 2 touchdowns, both in the 4th quarter.
+Manning finished 27–40 with 321 passing yards and 2 touchdowns, both in the 4th quarter.
 Nicks finished with 10 grabs for 162 yards and a touchdown.

 Week 5: vs. Seattle Seahawks

-The Giants could not contain their momentum from the previous week's comeback and lost a mistaken-laden game to the Seahawks.
-Cruz had a play-of-the-year candidate touchdown catch in the third quarter as he caught the ball off his own deflection and ran it 68 yards to give the Giants a 22–19 lead in the fourth.
+The Giants could not contain their momentum from the previous week's comeback and lost a mistaken-laden game to the Seattle Seahawks.
+Victor Cruz had a play-of-the-year candidate touchdown catch in the third quarter as he caught the ball off his own deflection and ran it 68 yards to give the Giants a 22–19 lead in the fourth.
 Marshawn Lynch led all rushers with 98 yards and a touchdown while Cruz recorded 161 receiving yards.
-Seahawks wide receiver Doug Baldwin responded with a go-ahead touchdown of his own, to give his team a 29-25 lead.
-While the Giants were in the red zone to win the game, Victor Cruz slipped on a pass from Manning, and the pass was intercepted by Brandon Browner, who returned it for a Seahawks touchdown, ending the game.
-Seahawks backup QB Charlie Whitehurst finished the game for an injured Tarvaris Jackson, who finished 15 for 22 for 166 yards.
-Baldwin and Victor Cruz tied for the game lead with receptions with eight and both recorded a touchdown.
-Despite Manning throwing three touchdowns and for over 400 yards, his three interceptions proved costly.
+Seahawks wide receiver Doug Baldwin responded with a go-ahead touchdown of his own, to give his team a 29–25 lead.
+While the Giants were in the red zone to win the game, Cruz slipped on a pass from Manning, and the pass was intercepted by Brandon Browner, who returned it for a Seahawks touchdown, ending the game.
+Seahawks backup quarterback Charlie Whitehurst finished the game for an injured Tarvaris Jackson, who finished 15 for 22 for 166 yards.
+Baldwin and Cruz tied for the game lead with receptions with eight and both recorded a touchdown.
+Despite Eli Manning throwing three touchdowns and for over 400 yards, his three interceptions proved costly.